Dad was wise but never too pushy with the advice. I think he realized that’s how it gets better traction.

 But I think his greater intention was that one can always get caught up in greater ambitions, or worry about the next potential roadblock that might come up and forever lose the benefit of the moment at hand.
 I always felt this bit of advice was specially meant for me, and not without good reason.

-As I write this on what would have been his 93rd birthday, I can think of no better parallel than to what nursing home personnel are experiencing right now.
-The news of the year — so far — is the federal government’s loosening of nursing home visitation restrictions on Wednesday.
+As I write this on what would have been Dad’s 93rd birthday, I could think of no better parallel than what nursing home personnel have been experiencing.
+The news of the year — so far — is the federal government’s mid-March loosening of nursing home visitation restrictions.

-After virtually a full year of lockdown conditions and isolation, long-term care residents can again see loved ones in person, collect hugs and start feeling a full range of human emotions.
-How wonderful for them.
+After virtually a full year of lockdown conditions and isolation, long-term care residents are again seeing loved ones in person, collecting hugs and starting to feel a full range of human emotions.
+How wonderful for them — and how wonderful for staff

-And how wonderful for dedicated facility staff.
-You have been pressed into double- and triple-duty, acting as not only caregivers but also full-time surrogate family members, all while wondering if your own health was in jeopardy.
+You have been pressed into double- and triple-duty, acting as caregivers and full-time surrogate family — all while wondering if your own health was in jeopardy.
 To say it has been a stressful year would be like calling the Pacific Ocean a significant puddle.

 While we’re not back to pre-pandemic conditions and visitations aren’t suitable in every instance, this is progress.
 Great progress.

-Of course reality intrudes and safety and strict infection control protocols are still the order of the days ahead.
-That’s essentially second nature by now anyway.
+Of course, reality must intrude and safety and strict infection control protocols are still the order of the days ahead.
+That’s essentially second nature to you by now.
 However, there are also already worries about future funding levels, enhanced enforcement measures and staffing, among other topics, butting in from numerous corners.

 Dad had it right: These moments should not be taken lightly, or for granted.
 We should enjoy them while we can, and hope for even better in the future.